Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Such recommendations are based on in-depth studies of post-operative liposuction patients and should be taken seriously, even if your particular state or plastic surgeon allows for a higher limit.

 If you have a lot of excess fat, your plastic surgeon may ask you to get closer to your target weight before having liposuction.
-Programs like the Orbera Weight-Loss Balloon may help you achieve this faster and with more success than diet and exercise alone.
+Programs like the Orbera Gastric Balloon may help you achieve this faster and with more success than diet and exercise alone.

 You Are Medically Cleared for Surgery